Hammarberg/c2/README.md

 ```
         byte 0xea
 ```
 Macros contain its own label namespace.
 Local labels can therefore be used inside a macro without risk of conflict.
-Global labels inside a macro is generally a bad idea since the macro can only be referenced once.
+Global labels inside a macro has some use cases but is generally a bad idea since the macro can only be referenced once.
 For referencing data inside an expanded macro, look at indexed labels.
 ### Macro inputs
-Macro inputs are carried in c2 variables and are declared in the header of the macro.
+Macro inputs are carried in variables and are declared in the header of the macro.
+When a macro reference is examined for a match with a macro, arguments are examined against the declared header.
+Declared inputs are prefixed with `@` and are followed by a label name to carry that input.
+Other characters are matched litterally to the reference.

 Example:
 ```